ArturMinnullin/arturminnullin.github.io/_posts/2016-04-06-how-many-types-of-objects.markdown

 ## 6. Policy Object

 If you have roles in your app, from the several point you notice that authorization system is getting extremely complicated.
-Policy Objects provide you simple, robust and scaleable way to polish user's responsibilities.
+Policy Objects provide you a simple, robust and scaleable way to polish user's responsibilities.
 I always use [pundit](https://github.com/elabs/pundit) for that purpose.
-It lets you to do the following:
+It allows you to do the following:

 ~~~ruby
 class PostPolicy